moehach/blog/_posts/2020-08-27-dieter-rams-principles.md

 ### 6. Good Design is Honest

-"Honest design" tells you the truth.
+Honest design tells you the truth.

 It tells you how useful or how valuable a product is.
-"Honest design" does not try to trick you into believing a product is more precious or more innovative than it truly is.
+Honest design does not try to trick you into believing a product is more precious or more innovative than it truly is.

 Good design does not sell you empty promises.